 Kyle Potter, Published January 17 2014

-US rail sector mulls safety ideas for crude oil transportWASHINGTON – As regulations to strengthen tank cars hauling oil hit bureaucratic snags, federal officials say railroad and shipping companies are taking voluntary steps to make crude-by-rail shipments safer.
+Shippers, oil companies look for ways to make crude-by-rail shipments saferWASHINGTON – As regulations to strengthen tank cars hauling oil hit bureaucratic snags, federal officials say railroad and shipping companies are taking voluntary steps to make crude-by-rail shipments safer.

 In a conference call Thursday after meeting with industry representatives, Department of Transportation Secretary Anthony Foxx said railroads, shippers and oil companies will spend the next month researching short-term measures to decrease derailments and fiery collisions like the Dec.
 30 accident in Casselton.